 About this job

-The role of Regional Development Officer (North West) is one of 9 Regional Development Officers within a new Regional Development team which is part of the organisation’s wider Community Networks team.
+The role of Regional Development Officer (South East) is one of 9 Regional Development Officers within the organisation’s new Regional Development team which is part of their wider Community Networks team.

-As part of the Regional Development team your role will be to develop the charity’s local community presence across the North West of England, developing awareness of and engagement with the MS community by the wider community.
+As part of the Regional Development team your role will be to develop the charity’s local community presence across the South East of England, developing awareness of and engagement with the MS community by the wider community.

-As a Regional Development Officer you’ll support local volunteer groups to develop new partnerships, share good practice, respond to local need and engage with the wider community.
-This includes the development of events and services, with MS professionals and local groups where appropriate, to engage the community in the charity’s work.
+As a Regional Development Officer, you’ll support their local volunteer groups to develop new partnerships, share good practice, respond to local need and engage with the wider community.
+This includes the development of events and services, with MS professionals and local groups where appropriate, to engage the community in their work.

-The role also focuses on developing connections with communities that they currently under-engage with and to support the development of informal groups within the MS community, and the charity’s relationship with them.
+The role also focuses on developing the connections with communities they currently under-engage with and to support the development of informal groups within the MS community, and the charity’s relationship with them.